i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Database Lookups from ECIES Destinations: See [Prop154]_.

+This proposal requires LS2 support to publish the X25519 public key with the leaseset.
+No changes are required to the LS2 specifications in [I2NP]_.
+All support was designed, specified, and implemented in [Prop123]_ implemented in 0.9.38.

 I2CP Changes Required
 =====================

+None.
+This proposal requires LS2 support, and a property to be set in the I2CP options to be enabled.
-No changes are required to the I2CP specifications.
+No changes are required to the [I2CP]_ specifications.
 All support was designed, specified, and implemented in [Prop123]_ implemented in 0.9.38.

 The option required to enable ECIES is a single I2CP property for I2CP, BOB, SAM, or i2ptunnel.